Muntasir-Ayan/Assignment-3-ExpressJS/README.md

   -  GET /hotel/: Get hotel details by ID.
   -  PUT /hotel/: Update hotel information.
-  -  POST /images/: Upload images for a hotel. for more idea will get on "file.txt"
+  -  POST /images/: Upload images for a hotel.
+  <br>more idea will get on "file.txt"

 ### Validation Rules
 - hotel_id: Required, unique for each hotel.